 OpenTelemetry is an exciting new observability ecosystem with a number of leading monitoring companies behind it.
 It is a provider-agnostic observability solution supported by the CNCF and represents the third evolution of open observability after OpenCensus and OpenTracing.
-Supporting APIs for both tracing and metrics, OpenTelemetry provides rich auto instrumentation and SDKs for a number of programming languages and aims to support provider-agnostic instrumentation, allowing you to avoid vendor lock-in with its OpenTelemetry collector.
+Supporting APIs for both tracing and metrics, OpenTelemetry provides rich auto instrumentation and SDKs for a number of programming languages and aims to support provider-agnostic instrumentation, allowing you to avoid vendor lock-in with its collector.

-This article provides a technical overview of OpenTelemetry and its major components: metrics, tracing, SDKs, and its collector agent.
+This article provides a tutorial overview of OpenTelemetry and its major components: metrics, tracing, SDKs, and its collector agent.
 It explains why a new approach to telemetry is important, discusses its current state and supported languages, and talks about the reasoning behind some of its implementation details.
 Finally, we cover some considerations when getting started with OpenTelemetry as well.

 What is OpenTelemetry?

 OpenTelemetry is a set of standards, libraries, SDKs, and agents that provide full application-level observability.
 It uses the same standards-based approach as OpenCensus and OpenTracing that helps avoid vendor lock-in by decoupling application instrumentation and data export.
 OpenTelemetry’s vast ecosystem is comprised of:

 OpenTelemetry takes a standards-based approach to implementation.
 The focus on standards is especially important for OpenTelemetry since it demands tracing interoperability across languages.
 Many languages come with type definitions to use in implementations, such as for interfaces, that can be used for creating reusable components.